Brooklyn Beckham Is Engaged To Nicola Peltz & The Wedding Will Apparently Be Lavish

 Peltz posted the news as well, writing on Instagram, "you’ve made me the luckiest girl in the world.
 I can’t wait to spend the rest of my life by your side. your love is the most precious gift."

-These lavish costs may seem doable if you're the son of celebrity power couple David and Victoria Beckham (together worth around $450 million), but even more so when you factor in the Peltz' billionaire status.
+These lavish costs may seem doable if you're the son of celebrity power couple David and Victoria Beckham (together worth around USD $450 million), but even more so when you factor in the Peltz' billionaire status.
 Nicola's father, Nelson Peltz, is one of the biggest names in the frozen-food business and an investor, sitting on the board of major food behemoths such as Wendy's, Procter & Gamble, and Sysco.
-He's reported to be worth around $1.7 billion (£1.3bn).
+He's reported to be worth around USD $1.7 billion.

 Nicola Peltz got her first major role as Katara in The Last Airbender in 2010, and later co-starred in A&E's Bates Motel.
 In 2016, she dated Justin Bieber and later dated Anwar Hadid for over a year.
 Before meeting Peltz, Beckham had a long on-and-off again relationship with actress Chloë Grace Moretz.